mmontalbo/grim_rust/wip.md

   missing (older manifests) while we finish reversing the remastered payloads.
-- Added a lightweight script/movie scheduler in `grim_engine`; the CLI's `--simulate-scheduler` switch replays the boot queues using that iterator so we can reason about execution order without Lua.
+- Added a lightweight script/movie scheduler in `grim_engine`; the CLI's `--simulate-scheduler` switch replays the boot queues using that iterator so we can reason about execution order without Lua, and `--scheduler-json` persists the exact boot queue order for downstream tooling.

 ## Next Steps
 1. Keep widening the legacy normalisation pass (additional helper keywords,